 Remove Pages at the Reception

-Each Memorial Guest Book comes with 8 Stories & Notes pages.
-With lines for 3 guests to write on each page, these pages are the perfect way to capture many happy stories and memories of your loved one.
+Although any style guest page can be removed for ease of signing, we recommend using this feature for either Guest Notes or Stories & Notes.
+With lines for 4 guests to write on each page, Stories & Notes are the perfect way to capture many happy stories and memories of your loved one.
 Easily remove these pages using the screw post binding.
 Then place them on tables or near guest seating with some pens to encourage guests to share.
 As guests leave, these pages can be gathered into a stack and placed in the keepsake box along with the guest book.

 Place Completed Pages Back in the Book & Toss Blank Pages

 Blank pages make guest books feel incomplete.
 If you have guest pages that weren’t filled out, simply rearrange them in your book or toss them out.
-If you removed Stories & Notes pages, place the completed pages back in the order of your choosing.
+If you removed any pages for ease of signing, place the completed pages back in the order of your choosing.

 Add Additional Details + Photos at a Later Time